alexandreborges/malwoverview/README.md

         samples, but allows obtaining a complete evaluation of the repository.

-        *ATENTION: if the directory contains many malware samples while using -d option, so malwoverview.py could take some time. :)
+        * ATTENTION: if the directory contains many malware samples while using -d option, so malwoverview.py could take some time. :)

+        ** ATTENTION 2: The public Hybrid Analysis API enforces a quota of submission per day!

 # HISTORY

+Version 1.7.0:

+      This version:

+            * Includes -A option for submmiting a sample to Hybrid Analysis
+            * Includes -g option for checking the status a submission of a sample to Hybrid Analysis.
+            * Includes -e option for specifying the testing environment on the Hybrid Analysis.
+            * Includes -r option for getting a complete domain report from Virus Total.
+            * Modifies the -H options to work together the -e option.
+            * Modifies several other parts of the tool to prepare it to version 1.8.0

 Version 1.6.3:

       This version: